April 2

 Dry piston vacuum pump.

-Chamber vacs have two types of pumps: rotary oil and dry piston.
+Chamber vacs have two types of pumps: rotary oil or dry piston.

-As you can see, both types of pumps are solid and well built.
-But they each have advantages and disadvantages.
+Both types of pump are solid and well built.
+They each have advantages and disadvantages.

 Rotary Oil Pump